Skip over main navigation

 Making a complaint about healthcare in prison

-• the healthcare team.
-Ask for a copy of the complaints policy; or
+• the healthcare team - ask for a copy of the complaints policy or

-Please note, NHS England cannot re-investigate a complaint that has already been made to the prison healthcare team.
-If a prisoner has made a complaint, but is unhappy with the response, the next stage of the complaints process is the Parliamentary and Health Service Ombudsman.
+If a prisoner has made a complaint but is unhappy with the response, the next stage of the complaints process is the ombudsman:

 If a prisoner is thinking of making a complaint and would like to go through their options, they should ask to speak to a member of the Safer Custody Team in the prison.